Substantial: Career

 In April 2013, while recovering from cancer, Substantial produced and released the album titled Jackin' Jill as a tribute to singer Jill Scott.
 It is composed of 17 tracks built by from various Jill Scott songs.
 Being a free download, the collection of reworks and remixes of her work was blended by DJ Jav, while the artwork drawn by Substantial himself.

 Substantial was originally with Hydeout Productions, and later became a member of the company QN5 Music.
 He was a close affiliate of Mello Music Group, by way of his working relation with music producer Oddisee.
 In 2014, Substantial signed a multi project deal with HiPNOTT Records where he later became Head of A&R. He now releases music via his company Substantial Art & Music, which he founded with his wife Rachelle Etienne-Robinson.

 In 2016, Substantial was featured by the Ford Music Program presented by Mid Atlantic Ford Dealers.

 In May 2020, composer Mason Lieberman partnered with Sunrise and Funimation to recreate Cowboy Bebop's ending theme, The Real Folk Blues for COVID-19 relief.
 This track was released digitally and on vinyl and featured the original series composer Yōko Kanno, original recording band The Seatbelts, Mega Ran, Substantial and a collection of forty other special musical guests.
-Soon after its release, the track went on to peak at #6 on the Billboard charts for "World Digital Song Sales".
+Soon after its release, the track went on to peak at No. 6 on the Billboard charts for "World Digital Song Sales".

-In December 2020, Substantial selected by Hip-Hop Wired for iOne Digital’s Creative Class.
+In December 2020, Substantial selected by Hip-Hop Wired for iOne Digital's Creative Class.

-On January 15, 2021, the Hollywood Music in Media Awards announced their 2020 nominees which included Substantial for his work on the Arknights OST song, Renegade in the category "Outstanding Song - Video Game".
+On January 15, 2021, the Hollywood Music in Media Awards announced their 2020 nominees which included Substantial for his work on the Arknights OST song, Renegade in the category "Outstanding Song – Video Game".